Single-Shot Learning of Multirotor Controller Gains: A Data-Driven Approach with Experimental Validation: Introduction

-In contrast, the current work uses retrospective cost optimization, which does not require a prior stabilizing controller and optimizes the controller in a single experiment.
-Respective cost adaptive control (RCAC) is a discrete-time output feedback adaptive control technique that is applicable to stabilization, command-following, and disturbance rejection problems.
+The present work uses retrospective cost adaptive control (RCAC), which is a discrete-time output feedback adaptive control technique that can be applied to stabilization, command-following, and disturbance rejection problems.
 The RCAC algorithm, its connection to linear quadratic control, and its extension to adaptive PID control are described in detail in \cite{rahmanCSM2017, rezaPID}.
-The discrete-time RCAC technique has been successfully applied to learn multirotor controllers \cite{goel2021experimental,spencer2022}.
-However, the discrete-time control design is vulnerable to the sampling time.
-Furthermore, the learned controller does not have a direct interpretation in terms of stability and transient performance.
-A key contribution of this work is thus the development and application of a continuous-time retrospective cost adaptive control (CT-RCAC) to learn the multirotor controller.
+In contrast to L1 adaptive control \cite{lu2019,hussien2021,wu2022} and adaptive MPC \cite{didier2021,hanover2021,zhang2024} schemes, RCAC does not require a prior stabilizing controller and only requires minimal information about the system; furthermore, neither control scheme provides a structure for controller gain learning, whereas RCAC can accommodate several linear control schemes for the learning procedure.
+The discrete-time RCAC technique has been successfully applied to learn multirotor controllers in a single experiment \cite{goel2021experimental,parham}.
+However, the discrete-time control design is vulnerable to sampling time choice, and the learned controller does not have a direct interpretation in terms of stability and transient performance.

-The main contribution of this work is the demonstration of the \textit{sim-to-real transfer learning} capability of the CT-RCAC algorithm in the context of learning a multirotor controller.
-Sim-to-real transfer learning is a subcategory of homogeneous transfer learning \cite{transferlearning_survey}.
-In this framework, the model is trained in a simulation environment, \textit{a source of learning}, and then deployed on a physical robot or system in a real environment, \textit{a target of learning}.
-The key requirement of the sim-to-real transfer learning is thus sufficient similarity in the feature space, such as position, velocity states, and underlying dynamics.
+A key contribution of this work is the development and application of a continuous-time retrospective cost adaptive control (CT-RCAC) for learning the multirotor controller gains.
+The CT-RCAC algorithm proves especially useful for applications typically simulated within a continuous time framework, such as CFD models.
+In this work, CT-RCAC is directly integrated with the Simulink framework that propagates continuous-time equations of motion of a multirotor.
+Specifically, CT-RCAC is used to learn the controller gains for a 12-degree-of-freedom (12dof) ideal multirotor model in Simulink.
+The learned controller is then validated against a realistic multirotor model in Simulink and the Holybro X500 V2 multirotor in physical flight tests.
+In the terminology of transfer learning \cite{transferlearning_survey}, the 12dof ideal multirotor model in Simulink serves the \textit{source environment}, and the realistic model in Simulink and the Holybro X500 V2 multirotor serve as the \textit{target environment}, as shown in Figure \ref{fig:learning_loop}.

+We emphasize that all computational models represented by continuous-time differential equations are propagated discretely in digital computers.
+However, specialized simulation frameworks like Simulink utilize high-order accurate integration schemes to reduce computational demands without sacrificing solution accuracy.
+Therefore, solutions calculated by \textit{continuous-time solvers} are generally more accurate than the first-order Euler integration technique typically used to discretize the system model for discrete controller design.